scottocs11/hass/lakelevel/README.md

 4. Optionally, add a new automation using the YAML from [notifications.yaml](https://github.com/scottocs11/hass/blob/main/lakelevel/notifications.yaml).

 Known Bugs:
-1. Unique ID's are not set for sensors, so the sensors can't be customized in the UI unless you add the sensors to configuration yaml.
-You may as well customize them within the script.
+1. Unique ID's are not set for sensors, so the sensors can't be customized in the UI.
+Make changes within the script.

 To Do:
 1. Fix bugs.